Can't Stomach GERD?

 More and more I hear patients say, “Doctor, can you do any thing about my acid reflux?
 My medical doctor wants to put me on an acid blocker.”
 Another common question is, “What do I do about my GERD, I have terrible bloat and a burning stomach that keeps me awake at night.”

 Ironically, chiropractors have known what to do about GERD for the last 40 years.
-Before I even graduated, I treated patient with GERD in the school's clinic – successfully.
+Before I even graduated, I treated patients with GERD in the school's clinic – successfully.
 I even taught fellow students a simple technique for correcting this common ailment.

 As early as the 1970’s, chiropractors understood that the cardiac sphincter, located in the diaphragm as a passageway for the esophagus leading into the stomach, could become lax, allowing the stomach to move upwards through that sphincter.
 If the top part of the stomach slips through the cardiac sphincter, acid will now flow into the esophagus, causing burning, belching and pain.